So much to explore!

 Organ Loft ***

-At a depth of around 13 meters we find the entrance to this little-known cave in the Cap d'en Font area, which is only suitable for experienced divers.
-The opening itself is wide enough, but after some 20 meters the bottom rises sharply into a circular room and from here we will lose sight of the entrance.
+At a depth of around 13 metres we find the entrance to this little-known cave in the Cap d'en Font area, which is only suitable for experienced divers.
+The opening itself is wide enough, but after some 20 metres the bottom rises sharply into a circular room and from here we will lose sight of the entrance.
 If we now look over our left shoulder, we can see a submerged gallery of stalactites and stalagmites.
 The bottom in this part of the cave consists of a mix of very fine sand and particles, and one wrong movement of the fins will reduce the visibility to zero.
-We follow a 1,5 meter high tunnel, which makes a twist to the left.
+We follow a 1,5-metre high tunnel, which makes a twist to the left.
 On our left side we can now see a circular hole that will bring us back to the entry in case the need arises.
-On our right we see some small openings where we can look into another cavern; The Belltower.
-We continue straight ahead and the ceiling drops to about 1 meter in height.
+On our right we see some small openings where we can look into another cavern; the 'Belltower'.
+We continue straight ahead and the ceiling drops to about 1 metre in height.
 Again, the tunnel turns to the left and on our right hand side we can see some cracks and rock formations that are favored by conger eels.
 A little further another hole in the bottom brings us back almost right in front of the cave entrance.

 Tunnel Vision */**

-Outside the tunnel is a wonderful drop-off down to 25 meters where we often encounter parrot fish, nudibranchs, barracuda's and eagle rays.
+Outside the tunnel is a wonderful drop-off down to 25 metres where we often encounter parrot fish, nudibranchs, barracuda's and eagle rays.
 We have the choice to either return through the tunnel by the second passage-way or follow the impressive coastal wall back to our starting point.

 Swiss Cheese */**